Former Mastro Auctions executive Doug Allen began serving his federal prison sentence on Tuesday.

 Allen will be able to send and receive mail, have visitors, make occasional phone calls and have access to recreatioin, library services and materials and can also volunteer to assist others.
 However, inmates must also adhere to a fairly strict set of rules and regulations and wear a prison uniform at all times.

-Update: As of June 2017, Allen was listed in the federal prison inmate record locator as being incarcerated at Pekin, IL.
-He is now eligible for release on June 30, 2019.
+Update: As of April 2018, Allen was listed in the federal prison inmate record locator as now being incarcerated at a minimum security prison in Yankton, SD following a brief stay at the federal correctional facility in Pekin, IL.
+He is eligible for release on June 30, 2019.